The Best iPhone Antivirus Apps of 2026

 Norton Web Protection

 Norton’s web protection is where this app truly shines.
 It blocked 99.9 percent of malicious websites and flagged fake suspicious emails and links we sent to ourselves.
-As we dug deeper, we learned that the Genie Scam Protection feature uses machine learning to identify potential scam text, emails, and links.
+As we dug deeper, we learned that Norton also uses machine learning to identify potential scam text, emails, and links.

 What sets Norton apart is how it handles false positives.
 When it blocks a site, you get a detailed explanation of why, along with the option to proceed if you’re certain it’s safe.
 The app learns from your choices, reducing unnecessary warnings over time without compromising security.